 When weighing up the best financial plan for a client, age and earning capacity are two of the key factors.
 For example, a client that is within 5 years of retirement would probably want to consider increasing pension contributions if possible, whilst also potentially reducing their exposure to risk across their overall portfolio.
 However, a different approach altogether would be better for younger clients wanting to get on the housing ladder, who would probably be better paying a bigger proportion into an ISA so the funds are available when they need.

-So in short, your needs change with age and it is important to keep reviewing your arrangements so you can be sure you’re on track to meet the goals in your short to mid-term future.
+In short, your needs change with age and it is important to keep reviewing your arrangements so you can be sure you’re on track to meet the goals in your short, mid-term and long-term future.

 A major change in your life